Glossary

 web quest

-A learning project which involves students researching web sites to obtain information to complete the project
+a learning project which involves students researching web sites to obtain information to complete the project

 word class (or grammatical class)